DeveloperWizard83/gatsby-starter-netlify-blog/src/pages/blog/2021-03-03-3-coding-topics-that-almost-made-quit.md

 ---
 1. Functions

 I just could my head around the functions.
 How do they work what is their purpose.
+This led me to so big frustration that in my mind I started to have thoughts that I will never learn to code maybe coding isn't for me.